Yassin522/Fluent-Flow/README.md

 - **Frontend:** Built the user interface using Flutter.
 - **Backend:** Developed the server-side logic with Django.

-## Contribution
-Feel free to open issues and submit pull requests to improve FluentFlow.
-We welcome contributions from the community!

 ---
 Developed by **[Alya Almsouti-Hamza Almahrous-Osama Bazo-Yassin Abdulmahdi]** in collaboration with **Damascus University**.